 - Filtering and settling out sediment and disease-causing organisms.

 - Using chemicals to kill organisms or remove excess minerals and other contaminants.

-- Disinfection and chemical adjustment to reduce scaling or corrosion within the delivery system.
+- Adjusting disinfection and chemicals to reduce scaling or corrosion within the delivery system.

 We have developed the Water Treatment Plant General Permit (WTPGP) to help treatment facilities comply with state laws and the Federal Water Pollution Control Act.
 This permit contains specific requirements and conditions for permittees to protect rivers and other waterbodies that receive wastewater discharges.